Ballarat: Cultural depictions

 Two ships of the Royal Australian Navy have been named HMAS Ballarat after the city, the corvette HMAS Ballarat (J184) and the frigate HMAS Ballarat (FFH 155).

 Sport and recreation

+Ballarat Highlanders Rugby Football Club (est. 1976) is based at Doug Dean Reserve, Delecombe.
+They play in the statewide Victoria Rugby Championship, which they last won in 2016.
+They also host the Ballarat Charity 7s (est 2022), a short form version of Rugby Union and all proceeds from the event get donated to a local charity (2022 – Ballarat Men's Mental Health, 2023 – GROW Group Ballarat).